 Widow Jensen opened the door and let us in.
 She had a blanket wrapped around her shoulders.
 The children were wrapped in another and were sitting in front of the fireplace by a very small fire that hardly gave off any heat at all.
 Widow Jensen fumbled with a match and finally lit the lamp.

 “We brought you a few things, Ma’am,” Pa said and set down the sack of flour.
 I put the meat on the table.
 Then Pa handed her the sack that had the shoes in it.
 She opened it hesitantly and took the shoes out, one pair at a time.

+There was a pair for her and one for each of the children – sturdy shoes, the best… shoes that would last.
+I watched her carefully.
 She bit her lower lip to keep it from trembling and then tears filled her eyes and started running down her cheeks.
 She looked up at Pa like she wanted to say something, but it wouldn’t come out.

 “We brought a load of wood too, Ma’am,” Pa said.
 He turned to me and said, “Matt, go bring in enough to last awhile.
 Let’s get that fire up to size and heat this place up.”

 I wasn’t the same person when I went back out to bring in the wood.
 I had a big lump in my throat and as much as I hate to admit it, there were tears in my eyes too.
 In my mind I kept seeing those three kids huddled around the fireplace and their mother standing there with tears running down her cheeks with so much gratitude in her heart that she couldn’t speak.

 My heart swelled within me and a joy that I’d never known before, filled my soul.
 I had given at Christmas many times before, but never when it had made so much difference.
 I could see we were literally saving the lives of these people.